databricks/terraform-provider-databricks/docs/resources/job.md

 ### continuous Configuration Block

 * `pause_status` - (Optional) Indicate whether this continuous job is paused or not.
 Either `PAUSED` or `UNPAUSED`.
 When the `pause_status` field is omitted in the block, the server will default to using `UNPAUSED` as a value for `pause_status`.

+### queue Configuration Block

+This block describes the queue settings of the job:

+* `enabled` - (Required) If true, enable queueing for the job.

 ### trigger Configuration Block